ttoohey/yadah/packages/data-manager/readme.md

 The `boot()` function is executed synchronously.
 All subsystems and other service classes are visible via `this`.
-This function is typically used to allow registering behaviours defined by mixins. `boot()` is called when the `ServiceManager.boot()` function is called - typically during the application's data-layer setup. `boot()` should be passed an array containing a list of "service classes" which will be created as singletons and stored on the `this.services` object.
+This function is typically used to allow registering behaviours defined by mixins. `boot()` is called when the `DataManager.boot()` function is called - typically during the application's data-layer setup. `boot()` should be passed an object containing "service classes" which will be created as singletons and stored on the `this.services` object. `boot()` returns an object containing the service class singletons.

 The `startup()` function may be asynchronous.
 The `boot()` function should be called prior to `startup()`.
-This function is called when the `ServiceManager.startup()` function is called.
-Applications
+This function is called on each service class singleton when the `DataManager.startup()` function is called.

 The `shutdown()` function may be asynchronous.
+This function is called on each service class singleton when the `DataManage.shutdown()` function is called.